Last Updated on Samuel Franklinby

 Agility in Fallout 3 boosts your action points available for V.A.T.S. actions while also boosting the small guns and sneak skills.

-For V.A.T.S. focused playstyles a high agility investment is an obvious choice as you’ll be able to deliver more attacks.
-This investment also grants access to other important perks for this playstyle.
+For V.A.T.S. focused playstyles a high agility investment is an obvious choice as you’ll be able to deliver more attacks before your action points are depleted.
+This investment also grants access to other important perks for this playstyle such as boosts to hit chance, pool of action points or the regeneration of them.
 A decent investment in agility is also required for stealth based builds to improve your ability to run silently with the applicable perk.

 Notable perks with agility requirements (base game and DLC) include: